 It was expected that in drafting the Data Act, the Commission would need to balance several factors: the interests of commercial actors who play a key role in the data economy, the public interest together with the need to increase the power of public bodies, and a vision of open and interoperable data spaces and markets.
 It is clear that the Commission is moving forward on the last issue, proposing a robust interoperability framework for different aspects of the data economy.
 It also confirms its willingness to regulate the IoT space by limiting the role of gatekeeper platforms and by increasing competition through data portability.
 These provisions should be seen in parallel with the Digital Markets Act, meant to curb the power of the largest online actors.

 But where the proposal fails is on the public interest front.
 The Commission shies away from introducing strong public interest data sharing provisions that would establish a “data for good” framework.
-One that could compliment the GDPR in establishing a data governance model that sets a global standard for a more just data economy.
+One that could complement the GDPR in establishing a data governance model that sets a global standard for a more just data economy.